fgasparro/EdgeDS-Docs/docs/Quick_Start.rst

   simpleStream = config.CreateStreamAsync(simpleStream);

-To create the stream without the libraries, post a JSON representation of the SdsStream to OSIsoft Cloud Services.
+To create the stream without the libraries, post a JSON representation of the SdsStream to Edge Data Store.

 ::